-Participants in the Value-Adding-Chain.
+4.1.
+Participants in the Value-Adding-Chain

 To model the Value-Adding-Chain, all participants in it have to be identified.
-For the satellite navigation market the following participants can be distinguished:
+For the satellite navigation market, the following participants can be distinguished:

-- Research & Development
+- Research & Development,

-- Space segment
+- Space segment,

-- Ground segment
+- Ground segment,

-- System operation
+- System operation,

-- Equipment manufacturers
+- Equipment manufacturers and

-- Service Providers
+- Service providers.

-All participants (see also Figure 7) are responsible that customers at the end of the chain receive a product that they recognize as a personal benefit, and are willing to pay a certain price for.
+All participants (see also Fig. 7) are responsible that customers at the end of the chain receive a product that they recognize as a personal benefit, and are willing to pay a certain price for.
 The Value-Adding-Chain starts with the raw materials and ends at the customer.
 To point out the diversity the Value-Adding-Chain a short example is presented:

 A forwarding agency with a big truck fleet wants to know at any time where all cars are, and what the state of the freight is.
 An assigned telematics company equips all trucks with a satellite navigation and communication unit.
 Both systems are purchased from different manufacturers.
-Each manufacturer integrates a number of subsystems (such as receiver, antenna, computer chips, software, memory, energy supply, CD-ROM drive, digital maps, ...) into its own product.
-The manufacturer of the CD-ROMs for example requires inputs, too: laser unit, special metal parts, screws, ...
-This chain could now be expanded further and further.
+Each manufacturer integrates a number of subsystems (such as receiver, antenna, computer chips, software, memory, energy supply, CD-ROM drive, digital maps, etc.) into its own product.
+The manufacturer of the CD-ROMs e.g. requires inputs, too: laser unit, special metal parts, screws, etc. This chain could now be expanded further and further.
 The beginning of the chain are the raw materials.